DArkErAsEr-BeAsT/ETH/B5/IML/Things to Know IML.md

 How: we want to calculate the total probability of observing all the data.
 For a Gaussian distribution : $P(x; \mu,\sigma)= \frac {1} {\mu \sqrt {2 \pi}} exp(-\frac {(x-\mu)^2}{2\sigma^2})$.
-Then perform derivation in order to find the values for $\mu, \sigma$.
+Then perform derivation in order to find the values for $\mu, \sigma$​.

+### Receiver Operating Curve

+It is a plot of the false positive rate versus the true positive rate, with:
+True Positive Rate = True Positives / (True Positives + False Negatives) => also called sensitivity.
+And the False Positive Rate = True Negatives / (True Negatives + False Positives) => inverted specifity

+**Advantages :**

+- the curves of different models can be compared directly.

+#### Area Under the Curve

+The measure of the ability of a classifier to distinguish between classes, it is used as a summary of the ROC curve.
+The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes

 ### Bias-Variance Tradeoff